Robert Craufurd: Peninsular campaigns

 The conduct of the renowned Light Division at Bussaco is described by Napier in one of his most vivid passages.

 The winter of 1810–1811, Craufurd spent in England, and his division was commanded in the interim by another officer.
 He reappeared on the field of the Fuentes de Oñoro to the cheers of his men.
 Wellington had left the 7th Division exposed on his right flank.
 On 5 May 1811 Masséna launched a heavy attack on the weak British-Portuguese flank, led by Montbrun's dragoons and supported by the infantry divisions of Marchand, Mermet, and Solignac.
 Right away, two 7th Division battalions were roughed up by the French light cavalry.
 This compelled Wellington to send reinforcements to save it from annihilation.
 This was only achieved by the efforts of the Light Division and the British and King's German Legion cavalry who made a textbook fighting withdrawal.

-Robert Craufurd was promoted to Major-General on 4 June 1811.
+Craufurd was promoted to major general on 4 June 1811.

 Death at Ciudad Rodrigo

 On 19 January 1812, as he stood on the glacis of Ciudad Rodrigo, directing the stormers of the Light Division, he fell mortally wounded.
 His body was carried out of action by his staff officer, Lieutenant Shaw of the 43rd, and, after lingering four days, he died.

 He was buried in the breach of the fortress where he had met his death, and a monument in St Paul's Cathedral commemorates Craufurd and Mackinnon, the two generals killed at the storming of Ciudad Rodrigo.

-Major-General Craufurd was nicknamed 'Black Bob'.
+Major General Craufurd was nicknamed "Black Bob".
 The nickname is supposed to refer to his habit of heavily cursing when losing his temper, his nature as a strict disciplinarian and even to his noticeably dark and heavy facial stubble.
 During the First World War, a Lord Clive class monitor was named for him, HMS General Craufurd.